 Administered by the Maryland Department of Transportation State Highway Administration (MDOT SHA), this program is a reimbursable grant program that matches federal funds with local funds or in-kind contributions to implement trail projects.
 Projects can be sponsored by a county, a municipal government, or a non-profit agency (non-governmental agencies must secure an appropriate government agency as a co-sponsor).

 Federal funds administered by the MDOT SHA are available for up to 80% of the project cost, matched by at least 20% funding from the project sponsor.
-For a list of eligible and ineligible expenses and match, please see the Recreational Trails Manual.
-A Memorandum of Understanding outlining funding and project implementation responsibilities will be prepared by MDOT SHA and signed by all parties before the project funds are released.
+For a list of eligible and ineligible expenses and match, see the Recreational Trails Manual.
+A Memorandum of Understanding outlining funding and project implementation responsibilities must be prepared by MDOT SHA and signed by all parties before the project funds are released.

 707 North Calvert Street